Dolce&Gabbana seeks over $600M damages from 2 US bloggers

 Designers Domenico Dolce and Stefano Gabbana initially said that Gabbana’s account had been hacked.
 The two later appeared in a video apologizing to the Chinese people.

-“A public apology and a quiet lawsuit really cancel each other out in my mind,’’ Safidi told The Associated Press on Saturday.
+“A public apology and a quiet lawsuit really cancel each other out in my mind,” Scafidi told The Associated Press on Saturday.

 Italian defence attorneys filed a brief this week in Milan civil court, arguing that Italy is not the correct venue for the case, given that the blog is produced in the United States and the alleged damages occurred in Asia.